htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The path and file name of the file containing the private key for the client side of a communication authenticating with SSL.

+``SSL_SKIP_HOST_CHECK`` :index:`SSL_SKIP_HOST_CHECK`
+    A boolean variable that controls whether a host check is performed by the client during an SSL authentication of a Condor daemon.
+This check requires the daemon's host name to match either the "distinguished name" or a subject alternate name embedded in the server's host certificate When the  default value of ``False`` is set, the check is not skipped.
+    When ``True``, this check is skipped, and hosts will not be rejected due to a mismatch of certificate and host name.

 ``CERTIFICATE_MAPFILE`` :index:`CERTIFICATE_MAPFILE`
     A path and file name of the unified map file.